poucotm/Guna/README.md

 ### File Type Icons

-Guna doesn't have it's own file type icons except for Verilog/Systemverilog.
+Guna doesn't have its own file type icons except for Verilog/Systemverilog.
-In screenshots above, [A File Icon][L7] is used, and recommended.
+In screenshots above, [A File Icon][L7] is used and recommended.

 ### Donate